#1: There’s a Video of the Hospital While In Use

-During the 1930s, a short film illustrating the “revolutionary” new medical treatments at several tuberculosis hospitals featured Waverly Hills Sanatorium; it is one of the few films of the hospital actually in use.
-The title is On the Front Lines.
+During the 1930s, a short film entitled On the Front Lines illustrated the revolutionary new medical treatments at several tuberculosis hospitals.
+Included in it was the Waverly Hills Sanatorium.
+It is one of the few films to capture the hospital in use.

 Lizzie Lee Harris, the teacher that Mr. Hays hired, was a fan of Walter Scott’s Waverley novels, which prompted her to name the schoolhouse Waverley School.
 Mr. Hays liked the peacefulness of the name, dubbing his own property Waverley Hill.
 When the Board of Tuberculosis Hospitals bought the land, they kept the name, though they changed the spelling to “Waverly Hills” for unknown reasons.